 With the new year just around the corner, many people’s thoughts turn to losing weight or eating healthier.
-One way to make 2018 healthier is to choose better snacks.
-I wanted to share some healthy snacks, (or healthier snacks) so that you will be ready to start 2018 off on the right foot.
+One way to make 2020 healthier is to choose better snacks.
+I wanted to share some healthy snack ideas, (or healthier snack ideas) so that you will be ready to start the new year off on the right foot.
+Many of these snacks are portable so they can be sent to school with the kiddos (or taken to work with you).

-Veggies and dip-Carrots, broccoli, and cauliflower are the usual choices, but for variety don’t forget to try snap peas, red or yellow bell peppers, and cucumbers.
-For dips you can use ranch dressing, honey mustard dressing, or hummus.
+Veggies and dip-Carrots, broccoli, and cauliflower are the usual choices, but for variety don’t forget to try snap peas, red or yellow bell peppers, cherry tomatoes, and cucumbers.
+For dips you can use ranch dressing, honey mustard dressing, french onion dip, or hummus.

 Granola bars-Be choosy about the ones you purchase.
 Many have almost as much sugar as a candy bar (See here and here for more info).
 There are several good ones on the market or you can search online and find many recipes to make them from scratch.